krunkosaurus/chartstack/README.md

 # Chartstack

-Chartstack is JavaScript charting library and abstraction layer that enables a user to visualize their data using any of many popular charting libraries that Chartstack supports.
+Chartstack is JavaScript charting library and abstraction layer that enables a user to visualize their data using any of many popular charting libraries that Chartstack supports using one unified JavaScript API.
 Chartstack's goal is to allow any data format to work with any charting library, including your own custom data formats.
-Chartstack is made to be easy to use and in addition to a unified JavaScript charting API also includes a dom-centric "easy embed" feature.
+Chartstack also includes an optional dom-centric "easy embed" feature.
 Chartstack is open-source and made by the guys and gals at [KEEN IO](https://keen.io/).

 Key features:
 - A unified JavaScript charting API that works across many popular charting libraries.
-Lean more here.
-- A plugin adapter architecture to transform data into a unified format charting libraries can understand.
-Lean more here.
+- A plugin architecture to transform data into a unified format charting libraries can understand.
 - An optional "easy embed" API extends HTML with new simple, yet powerful, charting elements like <piechart> and <barchart>.
-Lean more here.

 ## Table of contents